ContactSign inSign up

 else:

-command: npm run chromatic --auto-accept-changes
+command: npx chromatic --auto-accept-changes

 Including the --auto-accept-changes flag ensures all incoming changes will be accepted as baselines.
 Additionally you’ll maintain a clean main branch.